This Boston native is as Good as gold for tech, life sciences and private equity work.

 Summer program components:

 What sets Goodwin apart is our people.
-Summer associates have the opportunity to witness our unique culture firsthand through mentorship programs, social events, and diversity, equity and inclusion (DEI) initiatives.
-In addition to helping you chart your course, we provide summer associates with the opportunity to network and collaborate with lawyers, as well as our Global Operations Team, who work diligently to help you succeed both personally and professionally.
+Our summer associates have the opportunity to work on challenging cases and experience our unique culture firsthand through mentorship programs, social events, and diversity, equity and inclusion (DEI) initiatives.
+In addition to helping you chart your course, we provide summer associates with avenues to network and collaborate with not only firm lawyers but also our global operations professionals, who work diligently to help you succeed both personally and professionally.

 Social media: